isomerpages/mlaw-corp/news/speeches/_posts/2021-04-26-Keynote-by-Second-Minister-Edwin-Tong-at-LawSoc-Litigation-Conference-Workshop-2021.md

 20. Many disagreements can often be resolved amicably if parties come to the table, make serious attempts to understand each other’s position, and come to a compromise, sufficiently early.
 Our system must develop and encourage that as far as possible.
 It is undesirable for parties to expend time and money bringing a matter to court, without good reason.
 Conversely, litigants who may not be well-resourced, but have legitimate reasons to seek recourse through the courts, must have access and cannot be unduly disadvantaged.
 This ensures that access to justice and the rule of law continue to be the lodestar of our civil justice system.

 {:start="21"}
 21. When evaluating the competitiveness of our civil justice system, we must also, in my view, look beyond traditional common law jurisdictions.
 In today’s inter-connected and globalised world, the importance of cross-border transactions is quite self-evident.
 All of you deal to a greater or lesser extent in cross-border transactions.
 Many of our key trading partners – China, the European Union, and Taiwan just to name a few – are civil law jurisdictions.
-To give you one further data point: In 2020, the value of our mechandise trade with China alone was $136.2 billion, almost 15 percent of total mechandise trade.
+To give you one further data point: In 2020, the value of our mechandise trade with China alone was $136.2 billion, almost 15 percent of total mechandise trade.<sup><a href="#fn1" id="ref1">1</a></sup>

 {:start="22"}
 22. It is imperative that parties in other jurisdictions perceive, and also experience first-hand, the efficiency and accessibility of Singapore’s civil justice system in dealing with cross-border trade.
 In other words, you have a transacting party from Singapore, which is a common law jurisdiction, increasingly transacting with a civil law jurisdiction partners.
 We want to ensure that there is no disadvantage to Singapore, as far as the choice of jurisdiction is concerned, and the choice of law.

 {:start="23"}
-23. In 2016, Chief Justice Menon highlighted that the Supreme Court had, for more than a decade, successfully disposed of at least 85% of all writs filed within 18 months of filing.
+23. In 2016, Chief Justice Menon highlighted that the Supreme Court had, for more than a decade, successfully disposed of at least 85% of all writs filed within 18 months of filing.<sup><a href="#fn2" id="ref2">2</a></sup>

 {:start="24"}
 24. How do we compare with other jurisdictions, including the civil law jurisdictions?

     a.
-In France, it generally takes about 12 to 18 months from the start of the action, to the issuance of a decision.
-Appellate proceedings before the Court of Appeal take about 18 months.
+In France, it generally takes about 12 to 18 months from the start of the action, to the issuance of a decision<sup><a href="#fn3" id="ref3">3</a></sup>.
+Appellate proceedings before the Court of Appeal take about 18 months.<sup><a href="#fn4" id="ref4">4</a></sup>

     b.
-In Germany, proceedings at the Federal Supreme Court take about 12 to 18 months, in a similar vein.
+In Germany, proceedings at the Federal Supreme Court take about 12 to 18 months, in a similar vein.<sup><a href="#fn5" id="ref5">5</a></sup>

 {:start="25"}
 25. We have done well.
 We can regard ourselves as being at the end of the spectrum where efficiency, speed, timeliness, have been the calling card and hallmark of our civil justice system.